-Bacteriocins are a diverse family of protein molecules produced by many Gram positive and Gram negative bacteria with antibacterial activity.
-Bacteria produce these bacteriocins to eliminate competition from other closely related bacteria to eliminate competition.
-Bacteriocins are a unique family of naturally occurring antibacterial proteins that can be developed as potent antibiotics.
+Bacteriocins are a diverse family of protein molecules produced by many bacterial species, that exhibit antibacterial activity.
+Bacteria produce these bacteriocins to eliminate competition from other closely related bacteria.
+Bacteriocins are naturally occurring antibacterial proteins that can be developed as potent antibiotics.

 Bacteriocins from Gram negative bacteria are broadly classified into 3 types based on their size as: